-For Greek students currently enrolled as Ph.D. candidates at a recognized university in Greece who would benefit from a short term research period in the United States.
+For Greek students currently enrolled as Ph.D. candidate at a Greek institution of higher education, who would benefit from a short term research period in the United States.

-No applications will be accepted beyond February 10, 2017 at midnight EET
+No applications will be accepted after February 9, 2018 at midnight EET

-The Fulbright Foundation in Greece will award up to 3 grants to Greek doctoral students enrolled a a Greek university to conduct fulltime research at universities or research centers in the United States (Fulbright Visiting Student Researcher).
+The Fulbright Foundation in Greece will award up to five grants (depending on available funding) to Greek doctoral students enrolled at a Greek university to conduct fulltime research at universities or research centers in the United States (Fulbright Visiting Student Researcher).
 Fulbright grants are awarded for periods of four (one semester) or of six months.
-The grant period may begin as early as September 15, 2017 and must be completed by May 31, 2018.
-The grant period cannot be divided and may be conducted at a maximum of two universities or research centers.
+The grant period may begin as early as September 1, 2018 and must be completed by May 31, 2019.
+The grant period cannot be divided but may be conducted consecutively at a maximum of two universities or research centers.
 Applications may be submitted only if applicants have received an official letter of invitation or admission from an educational institution in the United States.

 Awards are open to doctoral students in all fields who are in an advanced stage of research.
 Applicants are solely responsible for their own affiliation in the United States and verification of fees and costs required by the U.S. host institution.
 Admission that includes a tuition fee does not necessary secure the same rights and access to facilities as fulltime students.
 Additional fees may be charged for some resources and facilities.
 Applicants should allow enough time to secure and establish an affiliation with an educational institution that will host them during their Fulbright grant period.
 Applicants have to submit well-articulated proposals and be precise about the time needed to accomplish their research objectives.